seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 /*-- endfilter -*/
 ```

-After building and running the application you should see:
+That's it.
+Build and run the system, and you should see the following output:

 ```
 ...